telekom-mms/sectpmctl/README.md

 It seems that BIOS updates on Lenovo Thinkpads won't cause problems as they seem to keep the Secure Boot database and won't reset the TPM.
 All tested BIOS updates done so far did not result in preventing unsealing.

-On the other hand on Gigabyte a X570S AERO motherboard, the Secure Boot database seems to be reseted during BIOS update, with the result that the recovery password needs to be entered on the next boot and sectpmctl needs to be installed again.
+On the other hand on Gigabyte an X570S AERO motherboard, the Secure Boot database seems to be reset during BIOS update, with the result that the recovery password needs to be entered on the next boot and sectpmctl needs to be installed again.

 If you know that Secure Boot and TPM stay stable there should be no problem in updating, otherwise, keep your recovery password within reach.